mariaparreira/minesweeper/README.md

 The flags are not implemented.

-Sometimes the board only places 9 mines (idk why).

 Should implement a way so players can have a name.

 Should implement a way to save the timer to put it on a ranking board, so players can compare scores.